A Restless Truth (The Last Binding #2) (Hardcover)

 "This trilogy opener is sure to capture the hearts of romance and fantasy readers alike."—Booklist, *Starred Review*

-“Prepare to fall in love.”—Emily Tesh, author of Silver in the Wood
+“Prepare to fall in love.”—Emily Tesh, author of Some Desperate Glory and Silver in the Wood

 “A charming, lovingly crafted adventure.”—A. K. Larkwood, author of The Unspoken Name